FranckPrts/git-papers/journal.md

 - That's a list
 - It's madde with bullet points
   - and sub bullet
-  - because nidentation is key sometimes
+  - because indentation is key
 3. Not with numbers
 4. like this one